-In determining whether an activity constitutes hazing, chapters should use the common and ordinary meaning of the terms in the definition.
-If a chapter is unsure whether a proposed activity will constitute hazing, the chapter should contact the National Council before engaging in questionable activities.
+In determining whether an activity constitutes hazing, chapters shall use the common and ordinary meaning of the terms in the definition.
+If a chapter is unsure whether a proposed activity will constitute hazing, the chapter should contact the National Council.

-C. Penalty
+5. Penalty:

 Hazing is illegal under state and federal law.
 Chapters found guilty of hazing will immediately be revoked of their charters.
-Brothers attending the guilty chapter also stand the chance of being expelled from the fraternity.
+Brothers attending the guilty chapter also stand the chance of being expelled by the National Council.
+Members accused of hazing will be held accountable for all legal consequences and repercussions.